AdvancedServicesEngineeringTUWien2016/TaskSchedulingSmartHomes/README.md

 1) Install docker
 2) Depending on your system configuration you may need to use "sudo" for all the following commands
-3) Run "sudo mvn clean install" inside the "Shared" project's folder
+3) Run `sudo mvn clean install` inside the "Shared" project's folder
-4) Run "sudo mvn clean package docker:build" inside all other project folders
+4) Run `sudo mvn clean package docker:build` inside all other project folders
-5) After a successful build you can run "sudo docker images" to list all built docker images
+5) After a successful build you can run `sudo docker images` to list all built docker images
 6) This should look like:

-CREATED             SIZE
+`CREATED             SIZE
 energypriceservice/energypriceservice             latest              619ef127287b        24 seconds ago      222.1 MB
 weatherdataservice/weatherdataservice             latest              95bed8a9eb67        3 minutes ago       220.9 MB
 energyproductionservice/energyproductionservice   latest              09e70bb33a05        3 minutes ago       222.1 MB
-analysis/analysis                                 latest              d7455793f4
+analysis/analysis                                 latest              d7455793f4`

-7) Now you can start each service using commands like "sudo docker run --rm --net=host -t energypriceservice/energypriceservice"
+7) Now you can start each service using commands like `sudo docker run --rm --net=host -t energypriceservice/energypriceservice`